dvon/burg/README.md

 ## So Far...

 The example images, with explanations for where they come from, are meant to show what's been accompished so far.
+The current version is written in Python 3 and uses OpenCV 3.

 ### example.jpg